rohini-kadam98/Student-Performance-Analysis/README.md

 FROM student.StudentPerformanceFactors
 GROUP BY Study_Range;

-#8.Analyze how parental education level impacts student performance.
+#8.Analyze how parental education level impacts student performance
 SELECT Parental_Education_Level, COUNT(*) AS Student_Count, AVG(Exam_Score) AS Avg_Score
 FROM student.StudentPerformanceFactors
 WHERE Parental_Education_Level IS NOT NULL
 GROUP BY Parental_Education_Level
 ORDER BY Avg_Score DESC;

 #9.
 Find the top 5 factors affecting exam scores using a correlation approach (ranking by average scores).
 SELECT
     CASE
-        WHEN Attendance > 90 THEN 'High Attendance' WHEN Attendance BETWEEN 70 AND 90 THEN 'Moderate Attendance' ELSE 'Low Attendance'
+        WHEN Attendance > 90 THEN 'High Attendance'
+        WHEN Attendance BETWEEN 70 AND 90 THEN 'Moderate Attendance'
+        ELSE 'Low Attendance'
     END AS Attendance_Group,
     Motivation_Level, Access_to_Resources, Sleep_Hours, Peer_Influence,
     AVG(Exam_Score) AS Avg_Score
 FROM student.StudentPerformanceFactors
 GROUP BY Attendance_Group, Motivation_Level, Access_to_Resources, Sleep_Hours, Peer_Influence
 ORDER BY Avg_Score DESC
 LIMIT 5;

 #10.Identify the top 5 students who studied the most hours and their corresponding exam scores.
 SELECT Hours_Studied, Exam_Score
 FROM student.StudentPerformanceFactors
 ORDER BY Hours_Studied DESC
 LIMIT 5;

 #11.
 Determine whether students who receive tutoring sessions perform better than those who don’t.
 SELECT
     CASE
         WHEN Tutoring_Sessions = 0 THEN 'No Tutoring'
         ELSE 'Received Tutoring'
     END AS Tutoring_Status,
     COUNT(*) AS Student_Count,
     AVG(Exam_Score) AS Avg_Score
 FROM student.StudentPerformanceFactors
 GROUP BY Tutoring_Status
 ORDER BY Avg_Score DESC;

 #12.
 Find the relationship between sleep hours and exam performance.
 SELECT Sleep_Hours, AVG(Exam_Score) AS Avg_Score
 FROM student.StudentPerformanceFactors
 GROUP BY Sleep_Hours
 ORDER BY Sleep_Hours;